noargs/ARM-cortex-m-FreeRTOS-stm32fx/README.md

 <img src="images/multitask_app3.png" alt="Multitask application" title="Multitask application">

-However in the embedded world, we don’t usually use a processor which has got multiple cores.
-We have one core and multiple task scenario.
+However in the embedded world, we don’t usually use a processor with multiple cores.
+Instead we have one core and multiple tasks.
 And To run all these tasks, you will need a scheduler, and it will decide which task should take the CPU next

 <img src="images/multitask_app4.png" alt="Multitask application" title="Multitask application">